-4. Related Work
+5. Related Work

-Existing research that is most closely related to STICS is network attached storage (NAS)[2].
-The NAS technology provides direct network connection for hosts to access through network interfaces at file system level.
+Existing research that is most closely related to STICS is Network Attached Storage (NAS) [9,10,32], a research project at Carnegie Mellon University.
+The NAS technology provides direct network connection for hosts to access through network interfaces.
+It also provides file system functionality.
+NAS-based storage appliances range from terabyte servers to a simple disk with Ethernet plug.
+The main difference between NAS and SAN is that NAS provides storages at file system level while SAN provides storages at block device level.
+Another difference is that NAS is attached to the same LAN as the one connecting servers accessing storages, while SAN has a dedicated network connecting storage devices without competing for network bandwidth with the servers.
 STICS provides a direct SCSI connection to a server host to allow the server to access at block level a SAN implemented over the Internet.
 In addition to being a storage component of the SAN, a STICS performs network cache functions for a smooth and efficient SAN implementation over IP network.

-Another important work related to our research is Petal [9], a research project of Compaq's Systems Research Center.
-Petal uses a collection of NAS-like storage servers interconnected using specially customized LAN to form a unified virtual disk space to clients at block level. iSCSI (Internet SCSI) [6,14] emerged very recently provides an ideal alternative to Petal's customized LAN-based SAN protocol.
-Taking advantage of existing Internet protocols and media, it is a nature way for storage to make use of TCP/IP as demonstrated by earlier research work of Meter et al of USC, VISA [12] to transfer SCSI commands and data using IP protocol. iSCSI protocol is a mapping of the SCSI remote procedure invocation model over the TCP/IP protocol [14].
+Another important work related to our research is Petal [21, 36], a research project of Compaq's Systems Research Center.
+Petal uses a collection of NAS-like storage servers interconnected using specially customized LAN to form a unified virtual disk space to clients at block level. iSCSI (Internet SCSI) [12,15,33] emerged very recently provides an ideal alternative to Petal's customized LAN-based SAN protocol.
+Taking advantage of existing Internet protocols and media, it is a nature way for storage to make use of TCP/IP as demonstrated by earlier research work of Meter et al of USC, VISA [26] to transfer SCSI commands and data using IP protocol. iSCSI protocol is a mapping of the SCSI remote procedure invocation model over the TCP/IP protocol [33].
 STICS architecture attempts to localize some of SCSI protocol traffic by accepting SCSI commands and data from the host.
 Filtered data block is sent to the storage target using Internet.
 This SCSI-in Block-out mechanism provides an immediate and transparent solution both to the host and the storage eliminating some unnecessary remote synchronization.
-Furthermore, STICS provides а nonvolatile cache exclusively for SCSI commands and data that are supposed to be transferred through the network.
+Furthermore, STICS provides a nonvolatile cache exclusively for SCSI commands and data that are supposed to be transferred through the network.
 This cache reduces latency from the host point of view as well as avoids many unnecessary data transfer over the network, because many data are frequently overwritten.

 The idea of using a disk-based log to improve system performance or to improve the reliability of RAM has been used in both file system and database systems for a long time.
-For example, the Log-structured File System (LFS [15]), Disk Caching Disk (DCD [4]), and other similar systems all use disk-based data/metadata logging to improve file system performance and speed-up crash recovery.
-Several RAID systems have implemented the LFS algorithm at the RAID controller level [5,11,17].
+For example, the Log-structured File System (LFS [34,40]), Disk Caching Disk (DCD [13]), and other similar systems all use disk-based data/metadata logging to improve file system performance and speed-up crash recovery.
+Several RAID systems have implemented the LFS algorithm at the RAID controller level [14,25,41].
 LFS collects writes in a RAM buffer to form large logs and writes large logs to data disks.
 While many implementation techniques are borrowed from existing work, the novelty of STICS is the new concept of caching between SCSI and IP.

-5. Conclusions
+6. Conclusions